Nicolas-nwb/contextify/README.md

    - Choose the option **"Add to Context"**.

 3. **Result:**
-   - A temporary text file is created containing the relative paths and the content of the selected files.
+   - The relative paths and contents of the selected files are copied to your clipboard.
-   - The content is also automatically copied to your clipboard.
+   - You can now paste this text where you need it.

 ## Installation
 - Clone this repository.